ComputerGhost/LEGGO_News/README.md

  1. Create a leggo_news database.
  2. Create a leggo_news user for the database table.
 The password should be "password".
+ 3. Set up an OAuth server.
+FusionAuth is recommended.
+Configure with environment variables.
- 3. Run the software for the first time.
+ 4. Run the software for the first time.

 Happy coding!